deneuv34/alias-essentials/README.md

 # Terminal Alias Essential

 This is only aliases command that personally used on daily working.
+The `install.sh` is only apply for `zsh` cofig file.

 ## How to apply
 If suudo permission is needed